-Chickamauga and Chattanooga National Military Park will host activities on Veterans Day weekend, Nov.
-10-12.
+Chickamauga and Chattanooga National Military Park invites the public to attend activities on Veterans Day weekend, Nov.
+9-11

 Veterans Day will be celebrated as a fee-free weekend for all park visitors in honor of U.S. veterans and current members of the U.S. Armed Forces.
 This includes Point Park on Lookout Mountain.
 The fee-free period begins Saturday, Nov.
-10, and runs through Monday, Nov.
-12.
+9, and continues through Monday, Nov.
+11.

 For more information about programs at Chickamauga and Chattanooga National Military Park, contact the Chickamauga Battlefield Visitor Center at 706.866-9241, the Lookout Mountain Battlefield Visitor Center at 821-7786, or visit the park’s website at www.nps.gov/chch.